I have previously written posts about Sarine Technologies Ltd:

 On the one hand, there is an argument that both real and synthetic diamonds are complementary, and natural fancy colour diamonds & higher quality white diamonds’ prices (like natural pearls & top-tier natural emeralds) will only increase (read here):

 - Natural diamonds are players in an economy of rarity, which synthetic diamonds could never be.
 The rarity of diamonds is the wind in the sales of the new trend of turning diamonds into an asset that may help us to preserve wealth.

-- Many years of lab made or enhanced rubies and sapphires made to perfection can prove that high quality lab-grown gems have not decreased the demand for natural ones.
+- Many years of lab-made or enhanced rubies and sapphires made to perfection can prove that high-quality lab-grown gems have not decreased the demand for natural ones.
 The same goes with pearls, where natural pearls are high-priced because of their uniqueness and alongside them are cultured pearls.
 Prices of natural pearls have gone up since buyers have alternatives.
-Lab-grown emeralds are a fantastic product that have offered competition for the lower end goods by offering a better looking alternative for the same money, but top tier natural emeralds are more expensive now than ever before.
+Lab-grown emeralds are a fantastic product that has offered competition for the lower end goods by offering a better-looking alternative for the same money, but top-tier natural emeralds are more expensive now than ever before.

 Unlike the rubies, emeralds, and sapphires market, whereby the synthetic market for these gems matured years ago and is now larger than the natural equivalent, in the case of diamonds, gem-quality synthetics currently represent only about 1-2% of the global diamond jewelry market. (read here)

 - The technology to produce larger gem-quality diamonds has not yet advanced to the point where the industry can afford to significantly undercut the price of a natural equivalent.